-When emailing the instructors, include "MATH" in the subject field of your message.
-Use your university email account (student_number@stu.scu.edu.cn); mail from other accounts such as qq.com and 163.com will be stopped by the SCU spam filter.
+When emailing the instructors, include "MATH" and your section number in the subject field of your message.
+Use your university email account (student\number@stu.scu.edu.cn); mail from other accounts such as qq.com and 163.com will be stopped by the SCU spam filter.